-- · What is e-waste? - · What are the categories of e-waste? - What is the generation of E-waste globally and in India? - What are the hazardous substances in E-waste? - What are health impacts of E-waste? - What are the present informal sector methods of treating E-waste? - What is the National Environment Policy of India? - About the E-waste (Management) Rules, 2016 and the challenges of implementing the Rules. - Defining sustainable consumption and Lifestyles of Health and Sustainability (LOHAS) - Guidelines for setting up of collection centres of e-waste. - · What is carbon footprint? - How to measure carbon footprint? - What are the strategies to reduce carbon footprint?
+- · What is e-waste? - What are the categories of e-waste? - What is the generation of E-waste globally and in India? - What are hazardous substances? - · What are the hazardous substances in E-waste? - What are health impacts of unscientific processing of E-waste? - What are the methods used at present by the informal sector for treating E-waste? - What is the National Environment Policy of India? - The E-waste (Management) Rules, 2016 and the challenges of implementing the Rules. - Defining sustainable consumption and Lifestyles of Health and Sustainability (LOHAS) - Guidelines for setting up of collection centres of e-waste. - · What is carbon footprint? - · How to measure carbon footprint? - What are the strategies to reduce carbon footprint?

-To serve as a guide for implementing initiatives by dealers of electronics products that contribute to safe e-waste management in India.
+To serve as a guide for implementing initiatives by students that contribute to safe e-waste management in India.